bdsegal/code-for-matrixStrucTest-paper/README.md

-## Code for reproducing simulations and analyses in "Test of Matrix Structure for Construct Validation" by Brian D. Segal, Thomas Braun, Michael Elliott, and Hui Jiang.
+## Code for reproducing simulations and analyses in "Tests of Matrix Structure for Construct Validation" by Brian D. Segal, Thomas Braun, Michael Elliott, and Hui Jiang.
 Submitted.

 The accompanying R package is at [https://github.com/bdsegal/matrixTest](https://github.com/bdsegal/matrixTest).